Confidentiality & Medical Records

 It can often be the case that in order to provide the best care and services to our patients we will seek the support and advice of other NHS organisations.

 The NHS also works with many partner agencies such as Social Services, Education, Housing and the voluntary sector.
 We will always discuss with you what information they are sharing and why.
 Please always discuss any concerns and questions with your GP, we will be happy to explain.
+Do let us know if this is something you do not wish to take place.

 Sometimes it may be very important for us to share information with other organisations in order for us to prevent possible harm to you or someone else.
 We will only share information in these situations once we have spoken with you, or where it is vital to act quickly and we are unable to speak with you.